poliastro/poliastro/contrib/README.md

 that are not yet ready to be part of the poliastro API, but are nonetheless useful for Astrodynamics Python users.

-If you have a small script or set of scripts related to Astrodynamics and Orbital Mechanics but you feel they are "ugly", "not polished", or you are just not sure "if anybody will find it useful",
+If you have a small script or set of them related to Astrodynamics and Orbital Mechanics but you feel they are "ugly", "not polished", or you are just not sure "if anybody will find it useful",